apache/mina-site/source/mina-project/userguide/ch4-session/ch4-session.md

 Session status :

 * isActive() : tells if the session is valid (it might mean different things depending on the implementation)
+* isBothIdle() : tells if the session is idling on reads and writes
 * isClosing() : tells if the session is already being closed
 * isConnected() : tells if the session is active (ie, not in the closing mode)
+* isIdle( idling status ) : tells if the session is idling on a specific state (read or write)
+* isReadIdle() : tells if the session is idling on reads
+* isReadSuspended() : tells if the session is not allowed to read messsages
+* isScheduledForFlush() : tells if the session has pending messages that are to be written
+* isSecured() : tells if teh TLS layer is active and initialized
+* isServer() : tells if the session is on the server side
+* isWriteIdle() : tells if the session is idling on writes
+* isWriteSuspended() : tells if the session is not allowed to write messsages

 ## Opening a session